 28 of ? chapters read

 Hana-kun to Koisuru Watashi is a breath of fresh air of sorts.
 How so, you ask?
 At first, you see the boy introduced as a "delinquent."
 Yes, I know that's been used a lot, but hear me out.
 So the titular Hana is misunderstood, however.
 He isn't just the typical tough guy with a rarely shown soft side, he's a bit on the quiet side and because of the way others perceive him, he's mistaken to be an unreasonable troublemaker.
 Nanase, the heroine, didn't exactly see him in a good light.
-She was a bit wary of him.
-Over time and after just a few initial misunderstandings (which are quickly resolved), she learns that he's kind, a good person, and that he's caring.
+She was a bit wary of him, but, over time and after just a few initial misunderstandings (which are resolved pretty quickly), she learns that he's kind, a good person, and that he's caring.
 However, she learns that he likes someone, and here's another cliche avoided.
 The person in question isn't the popular or pretty girl.
 If I went past here it, there would be spoilers, and you don't really need a story summary or synopsis for reviews.
-At first, because of the person that Hana-kun likes (who is a good person), I didn't like this manga too much.
-I questioned just -why- this person in particular.
-Yet after re-reading once or twice, I understood why.
+At first, I didn't like this manga that much.
+Yet after re-reading 1-2 times, I understood things and they all added up into a great manga.
 Once certain things happen, it was the start of this series gradually moving up to my heart.
 It literally knocked out all my other favorites.
 There's something going on when it knocks down my favorite seinen series of several years, and that I keep re-reading over and over when it's still ongoing.

 I had to re-read Hana-kun to Koisuru Watashi multiple times -just- to find most of the "shoujo cliches" that actually are used.
 I must say, such cliches are quite scarce with this one.
 An example would be the girl has no umbrella scenario.
 Yes, they share an umbrella, but there is absolutely no romance on Hana's part, and Nanase doesn't start blushing like crazy.
 They spend a normal afterschool time as friends at a ramen place Hana frequents.
 Very slice of life like and normal, but still sweet in a moderate way.
 Another factor to mention is that "appearances" are barely brought up, like the other hundreds of shoujo manga out there.